 Now that you have your new anonymous email address, you need to add it to WordPress to ensure your personal email is not listed there.
 In addition to the author’s information.

 Go to Settings > General and change the Email Address to your new anonymous email account.

 You want to remember to change your email address for your profile data.

 Go to Users > Your Profile and change the address to the new one here.

 The art of anonymous writing

-Starting an anonymous blog means your content really needs to stand out but also keep your real identity a secret.
+Starting an anonymous blog means your content really needs to stand out but still keep your anonymity.

 1. Make it personal

 Even if you don’t want to share your identity.
 It is better is you share your personal stories.

 Being personal helps your audience feel connected with you and consider you trustworthy.